dprabin25/Sample_Tree/README.md

 ## Description
 The **SampleBioShift** pipeline runs the **SampleTree** workflow and **BioShift** simultaneously.
-`SampleBioShift.py` is a small orchestration script that runs the full analysis pipeline for a given patient/sample set.
+`SampleBioShift.py` is a small orchestration script that runs the full analysis pipeline for a targeted sample set.